 How can Diabetes UK help?

-The diabetes-specific CCG Improvement and Assessment Framework results for 2016 are searchable by CCG.
+The diabetes-specific CCG Improvement and Assessment Framework results (on the My NHS website) for 2017/18 are searchable by CCG.

 Diabetes UK has developed a set of bespoke information prescriptions to transform the standard diabetes consultation.

 The clinically accurate resources are designed help healthcare professionals and people with diabetes to make decisions together about how to improve their treatment targets.